How to Identify Victorian Jewellery

 Grand (1861 – 1865)

 The passing of Prince Albert signalled the end of the Romantic period – which happened to coincide with the American Civil War.
-Death was reflected in the jewels of this period, with the popularisation of what would come to known as remembrance jewellery.
+Death was reflected in the jewels of this period, with the popularisation of what would come to be known as remembrance jewellery.

 Despite the solemnity, there were sparks of light.
 In 1867, high quality diamonds were discovered in South Africa creating a popular demand for this previously impossibly rare gem.